FRBCesab/faircitations/CONTRIBUTING.md

 this repository using the GitHub interface.
 1. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 your fork using `git clone fork-url` (replace `fork-url` by the URL of your fork).
-Alternatively, open RStudio IDE and create a New Project from Version Control.
+Alternatively, open RStudio IDE or Positron IDE and create a New Project from Version Control.
 1. Create a new branch w/ `git checkout -b branch-name` (replace `branch-name` by the name of your new branch).
 1. Make your contribution (see below for examples).